OdyAsh/OdyAsh-Notes/Obsidian/My Obsidian.md

 Unfortunately, I'm not consistent with the meaning behind each highlight color I use.
 So hopefully, I'll stick to the meanings below from now on :\].
 The order below is from lowest importance to highest importance (kind of).
 Also, the meanings below are kind of synonyms to the meanings mentioned above (about the tree, etc.).

 * <mark style="background: #CACFD9A6;">Grey</mark>: Information that I find useful for me specifically.
-In other words, info that I want to highlight for myself; it doesn't have to be important to you or to the topic.
+In other words, info that I want to highlight for myself; it ***doesn't have*** to be extremely important to you or to the topic.
 	* Hex code: `#CACFD9A6`
 * <mark style="background: #ABF7F7A6;">Cyan</mark>: Used to indicate a "huh, interesting" kind of information.
+Or, for general highlighting when I want to skim over a document.
 	* Hex code: `#ABF7F7A6`
 * <mark style="background: #ADCCFFA6;">Blue</mark>: Same as cyan, but like, "huh, very cool" kind of information :].
 	* Hex code: `#ADCCFFA6`